 Body Health

 The human body is an interplay of biological processes that affect daily life and well-being.
 A key difference between women and men lies in the cyclical changes their bodies go through.
 While the female menstrual cycle is well known and often discussed, the male cycle is less researched and less understood.
-In this article, we look at the differences between the female and male cycles.
+In this article, we look at the differences between the female vs male hormonal cycle.

 1. The female cycle